chris-arsenault/game-mcp-server/backlog-editor/README.md

 - `PUT /api/backlog/:id` – Update an existing item (status/priority/description, etc.).
 - `GET /api/graph/search?query=...` – Semantic search over graph-builder embeddings (returns candidate node IDs).
 - `GET /api/graph/entity?id=...&depth=1` – Fetch a node plus its neighborhood up to the requested depth with nodes and relationships ready for visualization.

+Every endpoint accepts a `project` query parameter or `X-Project-Id` header to select the namespace.
+If omitted, the API uses the default project from the shared config file.

+## Project Selector

+The React shell exposes an inline project switcher in the header.
+Updating the project regenerates the URL’s `?project=` parameter and persists the selection in `localStorage`, so subsequent API calls (and page loads) stay within the chosen namespace.
+You can also change the project manually by editing the query string or sending the header mentioned above.

 The React client uses these routes via relative `/api/...` requests, so the proxy works automatically in dev/production.